cschreib/vif/doc/sphinx/io-ascii.rst

     void ascii::write_table_hdr(std::string f, uint_t w, ftable(...)); // [4]

 These functions will write the data of the vectors listed in ``args`` into the file whose path is given in ``f``.
-The data will be formated in a human-readable form, commonly called ``ASCII'' format.
+The data will be formated in a human-readable form, commonly called "ASCII" format.
 With function [1], the data is written in separate columns of fixed width of ``w`` characters, and white spaces are used to fill the empty space between columns.
-With function [2], the columns will be separated by commas (`','`), as "CSV" stands for "comma-separated values".
+With function [2], the columns will be separated by commas (``','``), as "CSV" stands for "comma-separated values".
 In all cases, all columns must have the same number of rows.

 **Example:**